Hospitals in Wisconsin, Texas under strain as COVID-19 cases surge

 Vice President Mike Pence was due to campaign in Wisconsin on Wednesday after members of his inner circle tested positive for the virus in recent days.
 Pence himself has tested negative and the Trump campaign said it was taking all necessary precautions to ensure safety at the event.

+Giroir emphasized that the spike can be controlled with mitigation efforts, including wearing masks and social distancing.

-But he warned, “If we don’t do those things, it may force local officials and government officials in states to have more draconian measures because cases will go up if we don’t make a change.”
+“If we don’t do those things, it may force local officials and government officials in states to have more draconian measures because cases will go up if we don’t make a change,” he warned.

-Reporting by Maria Caspani in New York, Lisa Shumaker in Chicago and Doina Chiacu in Washington; writing by Maria Caspani; editing by Cynthia Osterman
+Reporting by Maria Caspani in New York, Lisa Shumaker in Chicago and Doina Chiacu in Washington; Wwriting by Maria Caspani; Editing by Cynthia Osterman and Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.